ayberkdikcinar/movie-mgmt/README.md

 ### User Roles in Signup

-During the signup process, roles such as manager or customer are directly assigned for easy testing.
+During the signup process, roles such as manager or customer can be assigned for easy testing.
 While assigning a manager role during signup is convenient for testing, it is not a best practice in a real production environment.

 ### Authentication